JessWinn/Houndshark-Mitogenomics/README.md

 ## STEP 7: Multispecies coalescent model

 Estimates the effects of gene-tree conflict on species-tree inference.
+***[Input files are in the folder "7_Multispecies coalescent model".]

 ### STEP 7.1: ASTRAL